subhk/Radiative_Shear_Instability/README.md

-BiGlobal stability analsysis of an anticyclonic vortex
+BiGlobal stability analysis of an anticyclonic vortex